Finite-State Dimension and The Davenport Erd\H{o}s Theorem: Polynomials with Rational Coefficients

-We now show that polynomials of degree higher than 1 can change the finite state dimension, even with rational coefficients. \begin{proposition} For every $b\geq 2$ there exists $A\subseteq \N$ and a polynomial $p\in\Q[x]$ of degree 2 so that
+We now show that polynomials of degree higher than 1 can change the finite-state dimension, even with rational coefficients. \begin{proposition} For every $b\geq 2$ there exists $A\subseteq \N$ and a polynomial $p\in\Q[x]$ of degree 2 so that

 \end{proposition} \begin{proof} Note that for any $b\geq 2$, $n\in\N$ and $i\geq |\sigma_b(n)|$ we have

 Let $p(x)=x^2$.
 We have

 Let $\epsilon_i=2^{-i}$ and $k_i=i$.
 Then by Lemma \ref{frequent-normality}, for each $i$ there is an $l_i\in \mathbb{N}$ for which there is an $n\in \Sigma_b^l$ with $n,2n$ and $n^2$ all $(\epsilon_i,k_i)$-normal for every $l>l_i$.